Core Commands¶

 Note

 This command requires an interactive terminal.
-For scripted configuration, use lango config import with a JSON file.
+For scripted configuration, use lango config import with a JSON file or lango config set for simple scalar values.

 lango doctor¶